mayajs/router/README.md

 ## Motivation

-Yup another **ExpressJS** like library.
-We develop **@mayajs/router** not to compete but to have our own router for our other projects like [@mayajs/router](https://github.com/mayajs/maya#readme).
-As much as possible we don't want to rely on other framework/library to create our own projects.
-This is just for maintainability and ease of transition for future updates.
+We develop this library to be used as the main router for [MayaJS](https://github.com/mayajs/maya#readme) RESTful API framework.
+As much as possible we want to have a full control of the libraries we used in our main projects for maintainability and ease of transition for future updates.

 ## Roadmap

-You can see the detail roadmap of the project [here.](https://github.com/mayajs/router/blob/master/ROADMAP.md)
+You can see the detailed roadmap of the project [here.](https://github.com/mayajs/router/blob/master/ROADMAP.md)

 ## Suggestions